Aarti341002/Relational-Database-Design-for-End-to-End-Railway-Operations/README.md

+# Railway Operations Database Management System

+## Overview
-Relational Database Design for End-to-End Railway Operations The objective of this project is to design and implement a structured, normalized relational database that models end-to-end railway operations, including passenger management, ticketing, train scheduling, payments, staff duties, and onboard services.
+This project focuses on designing and implementing a structured, normalized relational database to model end-to-end railway operations, including passenger management, ticketing, train scheduling, payments, staff duties, and onboard services.

+## Objective
-The project aims to demonstrate how complex, real-world operational data can be organized into a scalable and integrity-driven database system, minimizing redundancy while ensuring accuracy, consistency, and efficient data retrieval.
+The objective of this project is to demonstrate how complex, real-world operational data can be organized into a scalable and integrity-driven relational database system, minimizing redundancy while ensuring accuracy, consistency, and efficient data retrieval.

-Description:
-This project focuses on building an integrated railway operations database using relational database principles.
-We began by identifying the key operational entities involved in a railway system—such as passengers, tickets, trains, routes, stations, coaches, seats, payments, staff, and vendors—and mapping how these entities interact in real life.
-An Entity-Relationship (ER) model was first created to visually represent these interactions and dependencies.
-Based on this model, the database schema was carefully designed and normalized (up to Third Normal Form) to eliminate data redundancy and maintain referential integrity.
-The system is structured around the ticket lifecycle, which acts as the central link between passengers, trains, seat allocation, payments, and additional services like food orders.
-Supporting modules such as staff duty assignment and vendor management were designed separately to ensure modularity and future scalability.
-SQL scripts were written to create tables, define primary and foreign key relationships, apply indexing, and run meaningful queries that simulate real operational use cases such as passenger-ticket mapping, revenue tracking, and staff scheduling.
-Overall, the project demonstrates how a well-designed relational database can serve as the backbone of large-scale service systems like railways, providing a strong foundation for future application development, analytics, or system automation.
+## System Design
+- Identified key railway entities such as passengers, tickets, trains, routes, stations, coaches, seats, payments, staff, and vendors
+- Designed an Entity-Relationship (ER) model to capture relationships and dependencies
+- Converted the ER model into a relational schema normalized up to Third Normal Form (3NF)
+- Ensured referential integrity using primary and foreign key constraints

+## Key Features
+- Central ticket lifecycle linking passengers, trains, seat allocation, and payments
+- Modular design for staff duty assignment and vendor management
+- Indexing for optimized query performance
+- SQL queries simulating real operational scenarios such as:
+  - Passenger–ticket mapping
+  - Revenue tracking
+  - Staff scheduling

+## Tools & Concepts Used
+- Relational Database Design
+- ER Modeling
+- Normalization (up to 3NF)
+- SQL (DDL, DML, Queries)
+- Primary & Foreign Key Constraints

+## Use Case
+This project demonstrates how a well-designed relational database can serve as the backbone for large-scale service systems like railways and can be extended for future application development, analytics, or system automation.